 That’s why we recommend the Stanley J5C09 Jump Starter.
 It has the most power and can charge batteries too far gone for weaker models.
 We also love that it can inflate tires and charge electronics.
 It’s a handy all-purpose tool you might find yourself using more often than you expect.

 A Stanley jump starter means a dead battery will never leave you stranded.
-That’s reason enough to get one for your vehicle today.
+That’s reasonable enough to get one for your vehicle today.